airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 - `https://www.googleapis.com/auth/webmasters.readonly`

-For more information on domain-wide delegation, please refer to [this Google article](https://support.google.com/a/answer/162106?hl=en).
+For more information on this topic, please refer to [this Google article](https://support.google.com/a/answer/162106?hl=en).

 ### Step 2: Set up the Google Search Console connector in Airbyte